 What has been impact on borrowers and investors?

 It is too early to tell how borrowers and investors are impacted.
 SOFR is still new.
-As stated earlier for many existing floating-rate investments, there is no concrete language in the prospectuses that lays out a plan if a given reference rate no longer exists.
-Most recent floating rate investments are still referencing LIBOR and included language about the transition from LIBOR with some flexibility on the rates to be used
+As stated earlier, for many existing floating-rate investments there is no concrete language in the prospectuses that lays out a plan if a given reference rate no longer exists.
+The most recent floating rate investments are still referencing LIBOR and included language about the transition from LIBOR with some flexibility on the rates to be used

 Challenges in issuing notes in a market with two reference rates: Issuance of floating notes with SOFR, could make seasoned floaters tied to LIBOR less desirable and potentially experience a loss of liquidity.
 Given the challenges of the transition, LIBOR may likely exist alongside SOFR for a period.
 We should prepare for a potential extended period of co-habitation of LIBOR and SOFR.
 Preparedness is key to deal with this uncertainty.
 Investors and banks should be deliberate in planning.